tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 And when the fog is always there, clarity starts to feel strange.

-That is why the World Cup interests me even though I do not like football.
+That is why the World Cup interests me even though I do not watch it.

 Because it creates clarity.